casthub/docs/en/modules/css.md

 ## Building & Pre-processors

 A combination of a build process and the previous in-module CSS, you can use a build process like Rollup to export a Module that pre-imports the required CSS/SCSS/LESS file.
-For more information, check out our [Boilerplate Documentation](/modules#advanced-boilerplate).
+For more information, check out our <docs-link path="/modules#advanced-boilerplate">Boilerplate Documentation</docs-link>.